 Sensation at landmark ruling of HateAid lawsuit against Facebook

-The test case was realized by the NGO HateAid, which promotes the Alfred Landecker Foundation as part of the joint Landecker Digital Justice Movement.
+The test case was conducted by the NGO HateAid, which collaborates with the Alfred Landecker Foundation as part of the joint Landecker Digital Justice Movement.

-Social media companies such as Facebook and Meta have refused to cooperate for years, so that illegal content is disseminated en masse and uncontrolled on the web.
+Social media companies such as Facebook and Meta have refused to cooperate for years, allowing illegal content is disseminated en masse and uncontrolled on the web.
 Renate Künast and HateAid have now taken legal action to clarify the extent of social media's obligation to cooperate in removing this content.

-The press release (in German) on the HateAid lawsuit against Facebook here.
+The press release (in German) on the HateAid lawsuit against Facebook can be found here.

 Explore what we do